skolomorphic/skolomorphic.github.io/src/pages/proof-of-existence/character-appendix.md

 **Roxana:** A lavender-haired girl with downturned eyes and a propensity for being fake.
 She is a priestess of the Dragon Shrine with great skill in healing and a notable knowledge of the world.

-**Sacha Reviance:** Luka’s teacher, and a powerful personage.
+**Sacha Reviance (Sashenka):** Luka’s teacher, and a powerful personage.
 A fair woman with long, pale hair, and prone to making people uncomfortable for her own amusement.
 Though they share the same last name, she is not related to Luka by blood.

 **Thais:** A bartender with light skin and a wild mane of blond hair.
 She is Etienne’s friend.